wp-plugins/photonic/trunk/readme.txt

 Tested up to: WP 3.3.1
 Stable tag: trunk

-WordPress galleries on steroids!!
-A plugin that enhances the capabilities of the native gallery shortcode in WordPress by letting you show Flickr, Picasa, SmugMug and 500px photos.
+WordPress galleries on steroids!
+A stylish plugin for beautiful galleries of your public and private Flickr, Picasa, SmugMug and 500px photos.

 == Description ==